survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 `CommonsChunkPlugin` gives control over its behavior through its `minChunks` options.
 In addition to a number and certain other values, `minChunks` accepts a function with a signature `(module, count)`.
 The first parameter contains a lot of information about the matches module and allows to deduce which modules are used by the project.
 The second one tells how many times a particular module has been imported into the project.

-I've listed most important `module` properties below.
+The most important `module` properties have been listed below.
 These assume an import like `import 'purecss';` and `ExtractTextPlugin`:

 * `resource` represents the path of the full path of the resource being imported.
 Example: `.../webpack-demo/node_modules/purecss/build/pure-min.css`.
 * `context` returns the path to the directory in which the resource is.
 Example: `.../webpack-demo/node_modules/purecss/build`.